-Heart Specialist Doctor in Hyderabad – Dr Sarat Chandra is one of the leading heart specialist doctors and the best cardiologist in Hyderabad
+Heart Specialist Doctor in Hyderabad – Dr. Sarat Chandra is one of the leading heart specialist doctors and the best cardiologist in Hyderabad

 What if you experience a heart attack and don’t have chest pain at all or the symptoms including chest pain is less dramatic.
-Everyone recognizes a heart attack with a sudden, severe, squeezing chest pain, but in absence of chest pain, recognizing heart attack becomes confusing – which means, you don’t even know that it is a heart attack – such a heart attack can become life-threatening.
+Everyone recognizes a heart attack with a sudden, severe, squeezing chest pain, but in absence of chest pain, recognizing a heart attack becomes confusing – which means, you don’t even know that it is a heart attack – such a heart attack can become life-threatening.

-Some people after having experienced a silent heart attack recollect that they had mistaken their heart attack for heartburn, indigestion, muscle pain, nausea or a bad case of flu.
+Some people after having experienced a silent heart attack recollect that they had mistaken their heart attack for heartburn, indigestion, muscle pain, nausea, or a bad case of flu.
 They may have less serious flu-like symptoms such as sneezing, cough, and weakness.

 Let us have a look at the factors that can put you at increased risk of a heart attack: